 Roxanna Henry, WRI Legal Advocacy Organizer

-Roxanna Henry is a part-time undergraduate student at Hunter College and a graduate of Welfare Rights Initiative’s Community Leadership Program.
+Roxanna Henry is a graduate of Welfare Rights Initiative’s Community Leadership Program.
 Roxanna started her educational journey when New York City Human Resources Administration told her that she would not be allowed to attend school.
 Since that time, Roxanna has attended LaGuardia Community College where she majored in Human Services.
-Roxanna is a member of Phi Theta Kappa and continues at Hunter College where she is on her last semester of completing her Bachelor’s degree in Sociology.
+As a member of Phi Theta Kappa, Roxanna continued on to Hunter College where she graduated with a Bachelor’s in Sociology and earned her Masters of Social Work degree from Silberman School of Social Work, Hunter College in January 2018.
 Currently, Roxanna works as Legal Advocacy Organizer.
 She advises students from NYC’s five boroughs about their right to education and training.
-“My dream is to go on to law school and become the legal arm of WRI.”
+As a former welfare recipient, she knows firsthand the challenges facing many HRA clients struggling to achieve financial stability while pursuing higher education.
+She draws on her personal knowledge and experiences to develop self-help training materials, and as the lead trainer for WRI’s “Know Your Rights” workshops.
+She also works closely with second-year students at the CUNY School of Law’s Economic Justice Clinic to help resolve welfare case issues and co-facilitate trainings for community service providers, students, and legal advocates citywide.
 Roxanna’s experience and values inspires her to declare, “Education is a RIGHT, not a privilege.
 That’s WRI’s motto and the heart of my soul existence.”